 Manta rays belong to the elasmobranch group, just like sharks.
-They have existed for around 5 million years, and they’re closely related to other rays you may find in the ocean.
-Their body is flattened, but they no longer live along the bottom of the sea.
+They have existed for around five million years, and they’re closely related to other rays you can find in the ocean.
+They have a flattened body, but they no longer live along the bottom of the sea.
 Instead, they move within the water column as if they are flying, elegantly using their modified, wing-like pectoral fins.

-There are two species of manta: the Resident Reef Manta Ray and the Giant Oceanic Manta Ray.
-Both are plankton feeders, so instead of teeth, they use their gills in order to filter the microscopic food from the water.
+There are two species of manta ray: the resident reef manta ray and the giant oceanic manta ray.
+Both are plankton feeders.
+This means instead of teeth, they use their gills to filter the microscopic food from the water.
 It’s thought that they can live between 40 and 50 years, but we still need more information to be able to establish their exact longevity.

-Now let’s see how to distinguish between the two species of manta ray.
+Read on to see how to distinguish between the two species of manta ray, as well as some other interesting manta ray facts.

 Resident Reef Manta Ray